 variance in betting

-Bankroll management is the single most important skill a new bettor can learn.
-You can understand odds, read stats, and even pick winners — but without controlling risk, any edge eventually gets wiped out.
-This guide breaks bankroll management down into a simple routine you can actually follow...
+Bankroll management is the most important skill a new bettor can learn.
+You can understand odds, read stats, and even pick winners, but if you do not control risk, any edge gets wiped out sooner or later.
+The point of bankroll management is not to make betting exciting - it is to make your...

 This site uses cookies to help personalise content, tailor your experience and to keep you logged in if you register.